Mallig: Etymology

-The town got its name after Mallig river that traverses the municipality.
+The municipality was named after the Mallig River that runs through it.

 History

-The municipality of Mallig was named after the Mallig river that traverses it.
-The area was first mentioned by Fray Pedro de Santo Tomas as the area to which the Irray/Gaddang fled after the revolt of Dayag and Catabay in 1621 in what is now Ilagan City.
+The area was first mentioned by Fray Pedro de Santo Tomas as the area to which the Irraya/Gaddang fled after the revolt of Dayag and Catabay in 1621 in what is now Ilagan City.

 In 1939, then President Manuel L. Quezon declared the westernmost part of the province as a resettlement area, historically known as the Mallig Plains Resettlement Area.
 From then on, the influx of settlers from the Central Plains and the Ilocos Region encouraged more other settlers to migrate westward in these Kalinga-dominated plains.

-Mallig was created by virtue of RA 678 authored in 1952 by then Congressman Samuel F. Reyes.
-The act was approved on April 8, 1953, with the former barangay Olango as the seat of government.
+Mallig was created by virtue of Republic Act No. 678 authored in 1952 by then Congressman Samuel F. Reyes.
+The act was approved on April 8, 1952, with the former barrio of Olango as the seat of government.
 The territory comprising Mallig was taken from several neighboring towns: